Who We Are

 The Department of the State Heritage Office is a State Government department that supports the Heritage Council and Minister for Heritage to identify, celebrate and promote the conservation and sensitive development of cultural heritage places in WA.
 The State Heritage Office carries out most of the Heritage Council’s day-to-day operations, projects and service delivery.
 Delegation of responsibilities from the Council to the Office occurs within the framework of a formal delegation policy.
 Read more about the State Heritage Office.

-The Minister for Heritage; Environment is the Hon Albert Paul Jacob MLA.
+The Minister for Heritage is the Hon David Templeman MLA.

 Our three core functions are to: